lorry2018/minimajs/README.md

 }]
 ```

 The extensions attribute of plugin.json is to defined the extensions defined by current plugin, and it is Optional.
 The extension feature provides a ExtensionPoint-Extension extensibility model of plugin framework.
 The plugin which can be extended by others will defined a named ExtensionPoint, and it will receive the extension data registered by other plugin.
 The plugin which extends the functionalities of another will define the extensions attribute in the plugin.json.
 Each extension definition contains id and data attributes.
-The id is the unique ExtensionPoint ID, the data is the extension content which will register to the ExtensionPoint and can be got by getExtensions method of Minima.Instance or PluginContext.getExtensions.
+The id is the unique ExtensionPoint ID, the data is the extension content which will register to the ExtensionPoint and can be got by Minima.Instance.getExtensions(id) or PluginContext.getExtensions(id) function.

 ```json
 [{